EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 While this approach is very flexible it also has several drawbacks:

 - Natively, in order to access `/dev/fuse`, the Pod must run in privileged mode, which may not be feasible or desirable in all environments due to security concerns.
-- Even though there are ways that could be used to make FUSE work without privileged mode (e.g. [smart-device-manager](https://gitlab.com/arm-research/smarter/smarter-device-manager), [fuse-device-plugin](https://github.com/kuberenetes-learning-group/fuse-device-plugin/blob/master/README_EN.md)), giving a container access to `/dev/fuse` can still be considered a security risk
+- Even though there are ways that could be used to make FUSE work without privileged mode (e.g., [smart-device-manager](https://gitlab.com/arm-research/smarter/smarter-device-manager) or [fuse-device-plugin](https://github.com/kuberenetes-learning-group/fuse-device-plugin/blob/master/README_EN.md)), giving a container access to `/dev/fuse` can still be considered a security risk.
 - Could require re-building container images in a currently running production environment to include CVMFS.

 ### Option 4: Using the CVMFS-CSI plugin